 Many users have impulsively updated the app to the new version right after seeing the automatic pop-up message shown upon launch.

-If you are a teacher and haven't done it yet - there's no need to hurry.
+If you are a teacher and haven't done it yet – the best time to update is now or soon, definitely before the 2023 ends.

 What if you have already updated the app and the hub, but want to go back to the previous versions?